ihmeuw/vivarium_research/docs/source/models/cause.rst

 .. todo::

-	#.
-Add progression transitions, deterministic transitions, and severity splits to summary table above? (should this be the case? or should these only be discusse din the transition section?
-I am thinking the latter)
-	#.
 	Enhance blurb to beginning of cause model transition section about how we use probabilies to inform cause model transitions (to come in next commits)

-	#.
-Detail incidence, remisison, and duration-based transition sections (to come in next commits)
-	#.
-Detail progression transitions, deterministic transitions, and severity splits (to come in future PRs)
+  Limitations/assumptions of incidence rates section

+  Detail remaining transition rate data sources (remission, duration, severity splits, deterministic)

 Vivarium uses probabilities to make decisions about how and when simulants move between cause model states.